The Ultimate Jensen Healey - Gallery

 Sunday afternoon all the cars in the car park lined up for a 40 minute parade tour of the Road America race track.
 It is an absolutely beautiful facility.
 It sure would have been fun to drive the course a little bit faster than the parade laps, but rule #1 was absolutely no passing unless the car in front of you broke down [which did happen].
 Bokhee shot a nice long video of the track, if you have never seen it.
 After the parade lap and the victory celebration of the winner of the Healey World Challenge [who came all the way from England], Burt pulled me into the victory circle to hand me the Buddy Palumbo award for the car owner who drove the longest distance to the Healey Conclave and who had done the most work on their own car.
 That was a little overwhelming.

 My car always drew a crowd, which was very flattering.
-My ego grew 2 hat sizes on the trip.
+My ego grew two hat sizes on the trip.
 I ended up answering so many questions I got a little horse.
-Here is Burt's award.
+V Here is Burt's award (one of three I got!).

 Monday there were more activities than we could possibly attend but I did get to attend some talks about the early days of racing at Elkhart Lake and some home movies of those races.